 - drugs compounded by outsourcing facilities under section 503B of the FD&C Act

 See Memorandum of Understanding Addressing Certain Distributions of Compounded Drugs Questions and Answers for more information.
-Please email questions regarding the MOU to firstname.lastname@example.org.
+States with questions or interest in entering the MOU, please email email@example.com.